 Architectural Drawings as Art - Prices & Appraisals

 How well-known is the architect?
-As with any original work of art, the more famous the artist, or in this case, the architect, the more valuable the art.
-Significant renderings by famous architects like Frank Lloyd Wright, Louis Sullivan, or Le Corbusier can be worth tens of thousands of dollars or more.
+As with any original work of art, the more famous the artist, or in this case the architect, the more valuable the art.
+Significant renderings by famous architects like Frank Lloyd Wright, Louis Sullivan, or Le Corbusier can be worth tens of thousands of dollars and up.
 Research the architect who made your renderings to see how important he was, how many major buildings he designed, how many awards or distinctions he received, whether he's mentioned in any architecture books or magazine articles, whether his work has ever been exhibited at museums or historical societies, whether other architects were influenced by his work, and so on.

 How famous is the subject matter of your renderings?
 The more important the building depicted in an architectural drawing, the greater the value that drawing tends to have.
 Drawings of important buildings are avidly sought after by architectural memorabilia collectors as well as by museums and historical societies.
 You can imagine how much the original designs for the Capitol Building in Washington, D. C. might sell for, for example, if they ever came onto the open market.
 Drawings submitted to major architectural competitions also have premium value, especially when the submitting architect won the competition, but also if the drawings received awards or mentions of any kind, even though they may not have won the grand prize.

 Are the renderings original working plans that pre-date a building's construction?
 Architectural renderings have the most value when they are the original drawings made for the purposes of a building's construction.
 Conceptual drawings made for the person or persons responsible for a building's construction also have premium value, especially when they were used as the basis for the building.
 Decorative drawings made by the architect after a building is completed still have value, but not as much as original working or conceptual drawings.
-Drawings done by a third party not related to a building's original architect or construction may still have value, but those values depend on the quality of the drawings and the reputation of the artist who made them, and not on the building or the architect.
+Drawings done by a third party not related to a building's original architect or construction may still have value, but those values depend on the quality of the drawings and the reputation of the artist or architect who made them, and not on the building or the architect.

 Is the style of architecture shown in a rendering important or historically significant?
 The better a drawing illustrates a specific and significant style of architecture, the more it tends to be worth.
 The earlier the drawing dates from in terms of the evolution of that style, the more value it tends to have.
-For example, an Art Deco building exterior drawn by an architect in 1925 would have more value than one done in 1942 after that style had already peaked in popularity and was no longer considered to be cutting-edge or the height of fashion.
+For example, an Art Deco building exterior drawn by an architect in the early 1920s would have more value than one done in 1942 after that style had already peaked in popularity and was no longer considered to be cutting-edge or the height of fashion.
 In general, the more generic, ordinary, unidentifiable, or derivative a drawing is in terms of its style, the less it tends to be worth.

 You can see that your drawings more than satisfy a number of the above criteria and that they certainly have value to local and regional collectors.
 How much significance the drawings have on a national or international level depends on how influential and well-known the architect was outside of your local area and how significant the building's design was in terms of the evolution of architectural style.
-In order to make an accurate determination of value, hiring a professional art appraiser with experience in appraising architectural drawings, renderings, and related works of art would be highly recommended.
+In order to make an accurate determination of value, hiring a professional art appraiser with experience in appraising architectural drawings, renderings and related works of art would be highly recommended.

 Services for Artists and Collectors